-In October 2015, the Company entered into a clinical trial collaboration agreement with Genentech to evaluate the safety, tolerability and preliminary efficacy of CPI-444 combined with Genentech's investigational cancer immunotherapy, TECENTRIQTM(atezolizumab), a fully humanized monoclonal antibody targeting protein programmed cell death ligand 1("PD-L1"), in a variety of solid tumors in a Phase 1/1b clinical trial.
-Pursuant to this agreement, the Company will be responsible for the conduct and cost of the relevant studies, under the supervision of a joint development committee made up of representatives of the Company and representatives of Genentech.
-Genentech will supply TECENTRIQTM.
-As part of the agreement, the Company granted Genentech certain rights of first negotiation to participate in future clinical trials that the Company may conduct evaluating the administration of CPI-444 in combination with an anti-PD-1 or anti-PD-L1 antibody.
-If the Company and Genentech do not reach agreement on the terms of any such participation by Genentech within a specified time period, the Company retains the right to collaborate with third parties in such activities.
-The Company and Genentech certain rights of first negotiation should it decide to license development and commercialization rights to CPI-444.
-Should the Company and Genentech not reach agreement on the terms of such a license within a specified time period, it retains the right to enter into a license with another third party.
+In October 2015, we entered into a clinical trial collaboration agreement with Genentech to evaluate the safety, tolerability and preliminary efficacy of CPI-444 combined with Genentech's investigational cancer immunotherapy, Tecentriq (atezolizumab), a fully humanized monoclonal antibody targeting PD-L1, in a variety of solid tumors in our Phase 1/1b clinical trial.
+Pursuant to this agreement, we will be responsible for the conduct and cost of the relevant studies, under the supervision of a joint development committee made up of our representatives and representatives of Genentech.
+Genentech will supply Tecentriq (atezolizumab).
+As part of the agreement, we granted Genentech certain rights of first negotiation to participate in future clinical trials that we may conduct evaluating the administration of CPI-444 in combination with an anti-PD-1 or anti-PD-L1 antibody.
+If we do not reach agreement on the terms of any such participation by Genentech within a specified time period, we retain the right to collaborate with third parties in such activities.
+We also granted Genentech certain rights of first negotiation should we decide to license development and commercialization rights to CPI-444.
+Should we not reach agreement on the terms of such a license within a specified time period, we retain the right to enter into a license with another third party.

-The Company and Genentech each have the right to terminate the agreement for material breach by the other party.
-In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of CPI-444 or TECENTRIQTM is discontinued.

-Further, the agreement will expire after a set period of time following the provision by the Company of the final clinical study report to Genentech.
+We and Genentech each have the right to terminate the agreement for material breach by the other party.
+In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of CPI-444 or Tecentriq (atezolizumab) is discontinued.
+Further, the agreement will expire after a set period of time following the provision by us of the final clinical study report to Genentech.